Need a hit toddler activity? Make up some bubble foam in seconds!

 I dumped each batch into our messy activity staple: under the bed storage tub.
 That little tub actually worked great as a Foam Box (like a clean sand box).

 Bubble foam is such a fun and versatile toddler activity.
+Sometimes, we even play with it in the bathtub!

 Did I mention this held his attention for more than 30 minutes?
 I got so much done while he played and it was heaven.
 My toddler had a fabulous bubble foam time and so did I. Everything wiped up squeaky clean with a wet rag and the storage tub rinsed out easy peasy.
 In the end, it’s just soap and water!